yhr91/cs224w-notes/machine-learning-with-networks/pagerank.md

 - Tendrils correspond to edges going out from IN or those going into OUT.
 TUBES are connections from IN to OUT that bypass SCC.
 -	Disconnected components are not connected to SCC at all

-## PageRank - Rankind nodes on the graph
+## PageRank - Ranking nodes on the graph

 Not all pages on the web are equal.
 When we run a query, we don’t want to find all the pages that contain query words but we also want to learn how we rank the pages.
 How can we decide on importance of pages based on the link structure of the web graph